alexandrastna/AI-for-ESG/README.md

 This ensures:

-- No pillar is ever assigned zero weight
+- No pillar is ever assigned zero weight (floor of 10%)
 - More than 50% of the weight (α = 0.7) still reflects the SASB materiality guidance
 - Final weights sum to 1